 I'm not sure how I first stumbled across Lanolips but this is a 'must have' in your handbag.
 If you suffer from chapped lips or dry skin, it's absolutely the best thing for them.
 It's around £10 for a small tube but it goes far and is worth every single penny.

 This wasn't really a purchase that I was planning to make in July but my oh my has it come in useful.
-I picked up this yellow mac for almost half price in the Fat Face sale, reduced from £82 to £45, and have worn it more than anything else recently.
+I picked up a yellow raincoat for almost half price in the Fat Face sale, reduced from £82 to £45, and have worn it more than anything else recently.
 I guess that's the one plus side to all the rain.
 What do you think of my 1980s Kays catalogue pose?
 Nailed it, right?

 On the home front, I saw this House Doctor DK vase on the Mon Pote Instagram feed and swooned.
 A few days later and it was sitting on the shelf in my living room.
 I love stripes and it seemed like a bargain for just £9.